Who can use this feature

 Set up SCIM provisioning (optional)

 All SAML SSO configurations support "Just In Time" (JIT) or manual provisioning.
 JIT provisioning allows Figma to create and update users in Figma.
-JIT applies changes to a user's profile when they next log in, not when the admin makes changes.

 You can choose to enable automatic provisioning via SCIM.
 SCIM pushes changes immediately and allows you to import and deactivate users.